Recently I was in a conversation about meeting deadlines with a group of Service Providers.

-So now, one of my secrets to meeting deadlines is to think of them as timelines.
-A timeline feels like something I can achieve while saving your own life.
+So now, one of my secrets to meeting deadlines is to think of them as "timelines."
+A timeline feels like something you can achieve while saving your own life.
 It creates a mental picture of being in control and meeting targets repeatedly.

 Yes...it’s all in the mind but isn’t that where everything starts?